BradGreig/large-volume-data/docs/index.md

 #### Downloading directly from the command line

 It is also possible to use the Mediaflux Data Mover tool via the command line.
 This is useful when you don't have easy access to a windowing environment (e.g. when working on an HPC system or remote VM).
-[Instructions can be found here](https://wiki-rcs.unimelb.edu.au/display/RCS/Data+Mover+Command+Line+Interface).
+Currently, this method restricts you to downloading the entire dataset, however, this will hopefully be fixed soon.

+On Linux/Unix:

+1. Use `wget` or `curl` to download the Data Mover client from `https://mediaflux.researchsoftware.unimelb.edu.au/mflux/data/mover/installers/linux/mediaflux-data-mover.zip`.
+2. Unzip the file and set the command line client binary to be executable:
+    `chmod u+x mediaflux-data-mover/bin/mediaflux-data-mover-cli`
+3. Download the data:
+    `mediaflux-data-mover/bin/mediaflux-data-mover-cli -download 2vilhfdlrb4whllhzkczxmaid273qez0eyj3c76jndkczuq17ya3iso6uuy8488gqiplvrfyyl1sqqzw5lbk5yd28lel1e22g60w49dklvkpyjtfqztaxha2wbvseswmhh1z5mrz6zkkr331m1yvjg3hseknbh6qs97iosezyqdimozhsgt25261aa4ts84jajph9jdez1axqvjw0tf53pvzhj2m5iepwnaihip`